1. BEFORE YOU TAKE OFF

-The other parts of the cockpit will be discussed later on (during Lesson 3).
-The instruments shown on these pages are available in different layouts made by different manufacturers, but they will indicate the same information.
-We are not discussing any modern flight computers since they are not considered primary flight instruments and you will not need them during your basic training.
+The other parts of the cockpit will be discussed later on (during Lesson 4.3).
+The instruments shown on these pages will look slightly different depending on the manufacturer, but they will indicate the same information.
+We will discuss modern flight computers in a later lesson, as they are not considered primary flight instruments and you will not need them during your basic training.

 Also not shown is the landing gear lever that is used for main wheel or ‘undercarriage’ retraction and extension.

 Many two-seater training gliders do not have a retractable landing gear and the systems may be very different.
 For instance in some modern gliders the gear is retracted by an electric motor and only requires the toggle of a single switch on your instrument panel.

 You will be amazed how much there is to know about the weather.
 After a few seasons of glider flying your friends and family will come to you for the latest forecast.

 Generally, we need to consider four factors: precipitation, wind, cloud base and horizontal visibility.

 On rainy days it is often not possible to fly.
 A single rain shower will not directly lead to all flights that day being cancelled, but thunderstorms will mean the operation has to be suspended.
 Thunderstorms pose a serious risk to glider flying.
 Not only is there the danger of lightning, thunderstorms may also cause strong winds that quickly shift in direction, accompanied by rain, ice, hail and snow.

 Rain has a negative effect on the performance of gliders and also decrease horizontal visibility.
 Most modern gliders are perfectly capable of getting wet every now and then, but make sure you clear the wings of water droplets before you take off after a rain shower.